Ultimate guide to Investment Book of Record (IBOR)

 It’s important to understand history to make informed investment decisions today.
 This applies not only to performance attribution but also to how portfolios looked in the past vs. what we believed when we made trading decisions.
 In other words, we need to know if the portfolio turned out the way we intended.
 Investment processes can be enhanced over time based on the knowledge of outcome vs. intention.

-An IBOR supports this use case by what is called “bi-temporality”, which is the support of two different lenses: A) the “as is” time series, including late adjustments for example and B) the “as was” time series, which is the portfolio as we believed it would look at each point in time, based on historic data.
+An IBOR supports better portfolio views by what is called “bi-temporality”, which is the support of two different lenses: A) the “as is” time series, including late adjustments for example and B) the “as was” time series, which is the portfolio as we believed it would look at each point in time, based on historic data.

-Don’t get us wrong here, IBORs are still not easy to build.
+Don’t get us wrong here, this is still very complex technology.
 Back in 2014, it was close to impossible, but now technological advances have made it a lot more feasible.

 The main technical challenges in building a live-extract IBOR are:

-2. Fetching the right transactions in their right state is a search effort.
-When a request is made to the IBOR for a position view, it must first identify what transactions are relevant for that request, which can be a large number.
-The complication doesn’t stop there: the IBOR needs to keep state in mind and to find the right transactions in the state requested.
+- Fetching the right transactions in their right state is a search effort.
+When a request is made to the database for a position view, it must first identify what transactions are relevant for that request, which can be a large number.
+The complication doesn’t stop there: the database need to find only the transactions in the state requested.

-3. An IBOR is computationally demanding.
+- Cash and position views are computationally demanding.
 A live-extract IBOR is a service, not just a data store.
-Since there is a close to an infinite combination of date/times and states for a position snapshot, an IBOR doesn’t store position views or time series.
+Since there is a close to an infinite combination of date/times and states for a position snapshot, the solution can't be to store position views or time series.
 Instead, such positions views are created upon request.
 Users don’t want to wait for the position views to load, so the positions must be created very quickly.
 This is an extreme requirement, moving what used to be an overnight process into a calculation that happens in real time.
 To solve this, not only is computational power needed, but also a very clever, energy-efficient algorithm for position creation – which is key intellectual property of each live-extract IBOR vendor.

 Since 2014, developments in technology have made these challenges easier to face and easier to resolve.